Need Our Expert Help? Call us +44 (0) 203 178 2048

 To satisfy the language requirement, you have the following options:

-• UK degree certificate: If you have a UK academic qualification equivalent to a Bachelor’s, Master’s, or PhD degree, taught in English, you are not required to provide a formal speaking and listening qualification.
+• UK degree certificate: If you have a UK academic qualification equivalent to a Bachelor’s, Master’s, or PhD degree taught in English, you are not required to provide a formal speaking and listening qualification.
 However, you need to provide your degree certificate.

 • Degree certificate from an English-speaking country: If your degree was taught or researched in a majority English-speaking country, you are not required to provide a formal speaking and listening qualification.
 However you need an Academic Qualification Level Statement (AQUALS) from Ecctis (formerly UK NARIC) to confirm its equivalence to a UK qualification.
-For degrees from non-majority English-speaking countries, you require both an AQUALS and an English Language Proficiency Statement (ELPS) from Ecctis showing that your degree was taught in English.
+For degrees from non-majority English-speaking countries, you require both an AQUALS and an English Language Proficiency Statement (ELPS) from Ecctis, showing that your degree was taught in English.

 • UK postgraduate diploma or graduate diploma: Postgraduate diplomas from UK universities, such as PGDip, PG Dip, PgD, or PgDip, are acceptable as an alternative to an English language test.
 However, professional diplomas without an undergraduate degree requirement cannot be considered.

-• Passport from a majority English-speaking country: If you are a national of a country on the majority English-speaking country list (e.g., USA, Australia, Canada, New Zealand etc.), you are not required to provide a formal speaking and listening qualification.
-Details on the full list of majority English speaking countries are available in our knowledge centre.
+• Passport from a majority English-speaking country: If you are a national of a country on the majority English-speaking country list (e.g., USA, Australia, Canada, New Zealand, etc.), you are not required to provide a formal speaking and listening qualification.
+Details on the full list of the majority English speaking countries are available in our knowledge centre.

 How to Apply for British Citizenship by Naturalisation